Powerlearnproject/se-day1-assignment-Mr-wojciechowski/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software Engineering is the art and science of building, designing, and maintaining software solutions that solve real world problems.
+It is about creating reliable, efficient and scalable systems that empower people and industries in their daily lives.
+The main purpose and importance of software engineering is to develop reliable, efficient, and scalable software solutions to meet the needs of users and businesses effectively.
 Identify and describe at least three key milestones in the evolution of software engineering.